chiaracapuano/WhatToWatch/README.md

 ### Docker
-* Creation of Docker containers

-Two containers are built and run: a container for the Postgres DB and a container for the Flas app.
-They are subsequently linked together.
+Two containers are built and run: a container for the Postgres DB and a container for the Flask app.
+They are subsequently linked together (although this step is not necessary for the Kubernetes deployment).

 The Postgres container is built via the Dockerfile contained in the folder **psql**, executing the commands: